gherlein/localdev/README.md

 **Out of Memory (OOM) errors during build:**
 - **macOS users**: The Podman machine needs sufficient memory.
 See [Configuring Podman Machine Memory](#configuring-podman-machine-memory-macos) for setup instructions.
 - The Makefile sets `--memory=16g` for the build process
+- The default `localdev` container requires less memory than `localfull`
-- If you see "signal: killed" during Go tool installations, increase Podman machine memory to 16GB
+- If you see "signal: killed" during Go tool installations when building `localfull`, increase Podman machine memory to 16GB
 - Symptoms include compilation failures for `buf`, `protoc-gen-go`, or other Go tools

 **Architecture detection fails:**